-On the morphological, semantic and conceptual fıelds Turkish verbs tak– and giy–
+On the morphological, semantic and conceptual fıelds of Turkish verbs tak– and giy–

 (60th Meeting of the PIAC, Székesfehérvár 2017)